awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 ## Security Considerations

-Authenticated data has the property that only those with access to the plaintext data key can create a message with authenticated data.

-All plaintext and associated data released by this operation MUST be authenticated.

-Signed data has the property that only those who have access to wrap the plaintext data key (i.e. convert a plaintext data key into some [ciphertext](../framework/structures.md#ciphertext)) can create a message with signed plaintext and associated data.

-If this operation is streaming output to the caller and is decrypting messages created with an algorithm suite including a signature algorithm, any released plaintext MUST NOT be considered signed data until this operation finishes successfully.
+If this operation is [streaming](streaming.md) output to the caller and is decrypting messages created with an algorithm suite including a signature algorithm, any released plaintext MUST NOT be considered signed data until this operation finishes successfully.